Being a great office manager takes a diverse skill set. Here, we discuss the top five qualities to look for when hiring office managers.

-Being approachable and easily accessible will also help a new office manager settle into their new role and quickly foster important relationships with their new team.
+Being approachable and easily accessible will also help new office managers settle into their new roles and quickly foster important relationships with their new team.
 If employees feel they have a personal and professional relationship with their office manager, they will feel as though they have a voice in the organization and are valued by someone who can affect organizational change.

 The office manager is a specialized management position that requires being in touch with all elements of a company.
 A good office manager is often a sign of a successful and productive office environment, and having that kind of impact takes a certain set of skills.
 Look for a candidate with these traits to find an office manager who can really make an impact.

 Looking to hire and retain top talent?
 Download our free Talent Squeeze Report!